celestiaorg/private-blockspace-proxy/README.md

 _Don't forget you need to [configure your environment](#configure)_.

 #### Setup Host

+> Note: only required for self-hosting the ZK prover.

 As we don't want to embed huge files, secrets, and dev only example static files, you will need to place them on the host machine in the following paths: